oconpa/hugoHosting/content/lambda-backend/_index.md

 2. **/detect**

 Detect is where the real magic happens.
-This route is responsible for in finding the image in the s3 bucket, performing an ML analysis, saving the results as a .json in the s3 and returning the results.
+This route is responsible for finding the image in the S3 bucket, performing an ML analysis, saving the results as a .json in the s3 and returning the results.

 3. **/listgallery**